Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

 We measure the \emph{previous-turn} probe score: the internal state of the model in the conversation as it stood before the self-report question was appended.
 This ensures we are measuring the model's spontaneous internal state, uncontaminated by the rating question itself.

-\paragraph{Introspection.} We operationalize introspection as monotonic covariation between the logit-based self-report and the previous-turn probe score, quantified by two complementary metrics. \emph{Spearman's} $\rho$ measures rank-order agreement, requiring only that higher probe scores correspond to higher self-reports without assuming a specific functional form. \emph{Isotonic} $R^2$ fits a non-decreasing function via isotonic regression and computes $R^2 = 1 - SS_\text{res}/SS_\text{tot}$; this captures the fraction of variance explained under monotonicity.
+\paragraph{Introspection.} We operationalize introspection as monotonic covariation between the logit-based self-report and the previous-turn probe score, quantified by two complementary metrics: \emph{introspective strength} and \emph{introspective fidelity}. \emph{Introspective strength} uses Spearman's $\rho$ to measure rank-order agreement, requiring only that higher probe scores correspond to higher self-reports without assuming a specific functional form. \emph{Introspective fidelity} uses isotonic $R^2$, fitting a non-decreasing function via isotonic regression and computing $R^2 = 1 - SS_\text{res}/SS_\text{tot}$; this captures the fraction of variance explained under monotonicity.
 Neither metric assumes linearity; both require only that the relationship is monotonic, consistent with our operational definition.
 For the coupling to qualify as introspection, it must also be \emph{causal}: steering the model along the concept direction must shift self-reports in the predicted direction (Section~\ref{sec:methods-steering}).